MeshalAlamr/rain-prediction/MVP/README.md

 Currently, we're in the midst of tuning the model to obtain better results as the initial results were not satisfactory.

-Additionally, we managed to scrape "Time and Date" to create a dataset of similar features to the original dataset in order to test the model.
+Additionally, we managed to scrape "Time and Date" wensite to create a dataset of similar features of weather data to the original dataset in order to test the models at a later stage.

-Finally, we're also working on creating an Android app which will use to APIs to get current weather data for the location of the user and predict whether it will rain or not tomorrow.
+Finally, we're also working on creating an Android app which will use two APIs to get current weather data for the location of the user and predict whether it will rain or not tomorrow.